Approaching Neural Chinese Word Segmentation as a Low-Resource Machine Translation Task: Abstract

 \section{Abstract}

-Supervised Chinese word segmentation has entered the deep learning era which reduces the hassle of feature engineering.
-Recently, some researchers attempted to treat it as character-level translation which further simplified model designing and building, but there is still a performance gap between the translation-based approach and other methods.
-In this work, we apply the best practices from low-resource neural machine translation to Chinese word segmentation.
-We build encoder-decoder models with attention, and examine a series of techniques including regularization, data augmentation, objective weighting, transfer learning and ensembling.
-Our method is generic for word segmentation, without the need for feature engineering or model implementation.
-In the closed test with constrained data, our method ties with the state of the art on the MSR dataset and is comparable to other methods on the PKU dataset.
+Chinese word segmentation has entered the deep learning era which greatly reduces the hassle of feature engineering.
+Recently, some researchers attempted to treat it as character-level translation, which further simplified model designing, but there is a performance gap between the translation-based approach and other methods.
+This motivates our work, in which we apply the best practices from low-resource neural machine translation to supervised Chinese segmentation.
+We examine a series of techniques including regularization, data augmentation, objective weighting, transfer learning, and ensembling.
+Compared to previous works, our low-resource translation-based method maintains the effortless model design, yet achieves the same result as state of the art in the constrained evaluation without using additional data.